Daxvshah11/The_Kaooa_Game-Dx/README.md

 * Both players try to win their games to their best level in order to have a fair match

+## Setup Procedure
+* There are a couple of libraries that are supposed to be installed onto your system in order to be able to properly play the game :
+    * `pygame` library
+    * `sys` library\
+Please keep thse installed in order to have a smooth experience with the game

+* Please keep the file `kaooa_functions.py` in the same directory as the main file `kaooa.py`

+* Once these libraries are installed, you just need to open your terminal and run the python script for the game program

+* > python3 kaooa.py

+* Once that is done, you will be asked to enter player names for both the sides `ie. Kaooa` &amp; `Baaz` in the `terminal itself`

+* After that is done, press `Enter` and switch to the new `pygame GUI` window that must have opened

+* In this window, start playing the game by just simple `mouse clicks` and follow the game as the prompts keep updating about the game stats

 ## Rules of the Game
 * There are total `7 Kaooas (Crows)` &amp; `1 Baaz (Eagle)`